ricohapi/media-storage-rest/media.md

 <a name="UploadMulti"></a>
 ## POST /media (multipart)

-Send the uploading media data as the request payload.
+Receives the uploading media data from the multipart request payload.<br>
+The received data is stored as a new media data.
+A Media ID is newly allocated for the media data, then returned in the response.

 ### URL Structure
 ```